ccalixwoc/Sparkify-Project/README.md

 The Sparkify Jupyter notebook file shows the all the data preprocessing and the model tuning.
 Only a small fraction of the 12GB dataset was used to run this model.

 ## Result
 The details of the project can be found in my Medium [article](https://medium.com/@ccalix.woc/predicting-user-churn-with-pyspark-f6ed15762e6c).
+Additionally, the project can be found in this [link](https://github.com/ccalixwoc/Sparkify-Project/blob/master/Sparkify.ipynb).

 ## Licensing, Authors and Acknowledgment
 The data and guidelines in the notebook belong to Udacity.